aragon/developer-portal/docs/advanced/technical-reference/index.md

 sidebar_label: Technical - Reference
 ---

-## Technical - Reference
+## Reference Guide

-This section will contain docs.
+This reference is automatically generated from the [Solidity NatSpec comments](https://docs.soliditylang.org/en/develop/natspec-format.html) of the contracts in the [aragon/osx GitHub](https://github.com/aragon/osx) repository.